Writing a movie review

 • Don’t Forget Crucial Details.

-Always ensure that you include biographical information about an author of the book under review.
+Always ensure that you include biographical information about the author of the book under review.
 The information should be included at the beginning of your work.
 Outline other books that they may have written before.
 The readers would also want to understand what makes the author qualified to write the review.
 The other details that must be present in your review include the title for the book, price, and publisher.
 Explain the target audience of the book and what the book is all about.

 • Use Direct Quotes to Support your Arguments.